 The rollout of an account-based marketing programme requires a coordinated and personalized approach from Marketing, Sales and other commercial teams.
-That’s why we often work with a playbook for ABM.
+That’s why we often work with a playbook for account-based marketing.
 In this article we will discuss what it is, what the benefits are and what the important parts of an ABM playbook are.

 What is an ABM playbook?